coding-brownie/coding-brownie.github.io/projects/ar-characters.md

 <h2>Prototypes</h2>
 We developed 3 major prototypes over the course of this project.

-<p>The first one was a <b>virtual museum guide</b>, who could guide the user through a physical art museum and tell stories about the painting, while pointing out the various details by hand.</p>
+<p>The first prototype was a <b>virtual museum guide</b>, who could guide the user through a physical art museum and tell stories about the paintings, while pointing out the various details by hand.</p>

 <div style="width:100%; aspect-ratio:16/9; float:none; clear:both; margin:2px auto;">
   <embed